AtaGenix Laboratories

 Secreted proteins Low host protein background simplifies purification — fewer contaminants, fewer steps

-Industrial enzymes High-density fermentation enables gram-level production at low cost
+Industrial enzymes High-density fermentation on inexpensive media enables gram-level production at low cost

 Glycoproteins (simple glycans) Eukaryotic glycosylation and disulfide bond formation without mammalian cost